 It has become standard practice that a crossword grid will have some degree of rotational or mirror symmetry.
 Thereís no reason why this should be apart from that it looks neater, but the convention has been established so firmly that if you submit a crossword with an unsymmetrical grid to any crossword editor, itís likely to be rejected right away.
 The only exception is in thematic puzzles like the Listener, where implementation of the theme may require an unsymmetrical grid.
 Be advised that even in this case there must be a very strong thematic justification for a lack of symmetry.

 If all of this seems rather daunting, there is good news.
 You donít actually need to design a grid at all.
-Both Sympathy and Crossword Compiler come with a series of stock grids, and if you donít have either of these programs, you can use a blank grid from one of the newspapers.
+Both Sympathy and Crossword Compiler provide a series of stock grids, and if you donít have either of these programs, you can use a blank grid from one of the newspapers.
 In the latter case you should populate the grid with your own words rather than use the original gridfill, in case there are issues of copyright.
 If you get on to the team of setters for a national newspaper, you will find that all of them (except the Independent) have their own sets of stock grids, so the matter of designing your own doesnít arise.

 I always advise new setters to use ready-made grids if possible, so that they can concentrate on their clueing technique without having to worry if the grid is acceptable or not.
 If you want to ďseedĒ your grid with a few words for which you have already written clues, thereís absolutely no shame in using a stock grid with suitable answer lengths to accommodate these words.
 You may need to try your seed words in different positions in the grid, in order to avoid including obscurities or clue-unfriendly words among the remainder of the answers, and if necessary you can always modify a stock grid to suit your requirements.
 If you do make modifications, make sure that youíre not creating too many unches or, worse still, four unconnected mini-grids as discussed above.

 I think I have covered all the things that can go wrong with grid construction, but I havenít included a detailed step-by-step guide to show the process of designing a grid from scratch.
 This is because I almost always use off-the-peg grids, which I then fill using my compiling software.
-For my FT puzzles I use the paperís stock grids, as required, and when I produce puzzles for the Independent or this site I use one of the many ready-made grids that come with the Sympathy program.
+For my FT puzzles I use the paperís stock grids, as required, and when I produce puzzles for the Independent or this site I use one of the many ready-made grids provided by the Sympathy program.
 I make changes to the stock grids if I canít otherwise fit in the words required for a theme, but it is very seldom that I construct the entire grid myself.
 Therefore I am probably not the best person to write such a guide, but fortunately there are a couple of superb articles which cover all aspects of designing a grid from scratch in detail.
 The first is on the excellent Crossword Unclued site, and the second is written by one of todayís leading setters, Anax.

 As I said at the start, itís always a pity when a decently clued puzzle doesnít make the grade because of a substandard grid.
 I have written this piece in the hope that it will help to make the possibility of that happening less likely.